Department of Political Science

 POLI 4050 AMERICAN LOCAL GOVERNMENT (3) LEC.
 3. Pr.
 POLI 2100.
 Structure of local government, the roles and incentives of key elected and appointed officials, and the policy issues faced by those officials.

-POLI 4060 LEGAL RESEARCH AND WRITING (3) LEC.
-3. An introduction to case law and statutes, legal research and bibliography, legal analysis, writing legal memoranda, and writing for readability.
+POLI 4060 ADVANCED LEGAL RESEARCH AND WRITING (3) LEC.
+3. Pr.
+POLI 2310.
+An advanced approach to case law and statutes, legal research and bibliography, legal analysis, writing legal memoranda, and writing for readability.

 POLI 4140 PUBLIC FINANCE (3) LEC.
 3. Pr.
 POLI 3250.
 Theory and practice of public finance, with an emphasis on applications in state and local government.